 The Assessment Act sets out when the Board has jurisdiction to deal with property assessment appeals.
-The Registrar of the Board will write to you if he/she is of the opinion that the Board does not have jurisdiction to deal with your appeal.

 There are two common issues: